sharat87/prestige/docs/content/guides/javascript-blocks.md

+---
+description: >
+  Javascript blocks enable rich templating and intelligence in the requests you execute with the Prestige HTTP Client.
+---

 # Javascript Blocks

 Javascript blocks begin with the line `### javascript`.
 That is, when the page-break marker (line starts with `###`) has